MagicMango54123/Nabhans_BSE_Portfolio/index.md

 Some of my biggest triumphs was finishing the project.
 That was such a sign of relief.
 This was equally as fun as it was intense and this project was a lot of fun.
 So once I finished the project, I felt extremely accomplished and happy to bring my creation to life.
 Finish.

 Some things I learned were the basics of coding in C++.
 More specifically, I learned things like how to comment on lines of code, the different libraries, loops, conditional statements, arrays, functions, how to combine multiple sketches, and much more.
-Anothing thing I learned is how to handle audio files.
-I learned how to successfully condense and modify the files to a degree where you are able to upload it to an arduino nano without a sd card.
+Another thing I learned is how to handle audio files.
+I learned how to successfully condense and modify the files to a degree where you are able to upload them to an Arduino Nano without an SD card.
 One of the most important things that I learned was how to research key parts in my project, how to implement those parts, and be able to combine everything together to get a project of my design.

 I love learning new things.
-I want to learn about everything but one thing this camp helped foster was my fascination in electrical engineering.
+I want to learn about everything but one thing this camp helped foster was my fascination with electrical engineering.
 It drives technological advancement, requires problem-solving skills and creativity, has broad applicability across industries, encourages constant innovation, and involves collaboration and teamwork.
 These aspects make it an intellectually stimulating and rewarding field.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BH6_-c2tB2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 # Second Milestone

 <!---